What is the Australasian School of Playback?

 Those on our initial teleconference recognised that there is work to be done to identify the most practical 'governance' model for an Australasian School but the current model of the event being hosted by a company with input from others appears to be a good initial model for the School.
 Establishing a board, or committee to run the school was discussed and this may be a conversation that needs to happen again at some point

 The first event happened in the Blue Mountains west of Sydney in November 2018.
-The second event will be hosted by the Brisbane company and is scheduled for early July 2019.
-Melbourne Playback have offered to host the third event in 2020.
+The second event was hosted by the Brisbane company in July 2019.
+Melbourne Playback has offered to host the third event in 2020.
 It is important to note that the School is still in its establishment phase.
 While the initial hosting of events has happened on the east coast the intention is that events will happen across the region.

 Put simply the goal of the Australasian School of Playback is to provide an opportunity for all playback practitioners around the region to learn from some of the most experienced practitioners and trainers in the world.
 In this region we have an abundance of experience and we want to unlock that so that everyone can benefit.